The100Archive/website/README.md

 100 Archive Website
 ==============

-This is the official repository for the 100 Archive Website: http://100archive.com
+This is the official repository for the 100 Archive: http://100archive.com

 It contains: